Psilocybin therapy: Legal status

-According to the Controlled Substances Act, psilocybin is classified as a Schedule I drug.
+In the United States, under the Controlled Substances Act, psilocybin is classified as a Schedule I drug.
 Heroin and LSD are examples of Schedule I substances, which have a high potential for misuse and have no accepted medical use in the US.

-While the use and possession of psilocybin in the United States is still illegal under federal law, several U.S. cities and a few states have decriminalized its use.

-In Australia, authorized psychiatrists can prescribe psilocybin for treatment-resistant depression.

-In Germany two facilities are allowed to offer psilocybin to adults with treatment-resistant depression through a established compassionate use program prior to regulatory approval.

-And in Jamaica, psychedelic retreats such as MycoMeditations provide psilocybin therapy as a result of psilocybin being legal, as Jamaica has never criminalized or banned the possession and use of psilocybin mushrooms.

 They are currently petitions being made advocating for general considerations to sponsors developing psychedelic drugs for treatment of medical conditions (e.g., psychiatric disorders, substance use disorders).
 For psychedelic drugs that are Schedule I controlled substances, activities associated with IND (Investigational New Drug) must comply with the applicable Drug Enforcement Administration (DEA) regulations for research, manufacturing, importation/exportation, handling, and storage.
+Separately, while the use and possession of psilocybin in the United States is still illegal under federal law, several U.S. cities and a few states have decriminalized its use.
+In 2020, Oregon legalized psilocybin under controlled therapeutic conditions, leading to the opening of licensed psilocybin service centres in the state offering treatment for depression, PTSD, and other mental health conditions.

+In Australia, authorized psychiatrists can prescribe psilocybin for treatment-resistant depression.

+In New Zealand, authorized psychiatrists have been allowed to provide psilocybin therapy for treatment-resistant depression under tight restrictions beginning in 2025.

+In Canada, beginning in 2020, some individuals with terminal illness experiencing end-of-life distress have been granted compassionate access to psilocybin-assisted therapy.
+As of 2023, more than 50 Canadians have received psilocybin-assisted therapy on this basis.
+In addition, Health Canada has allowed some health care professionals to use psilocybin mushrooms personally to help them develop future treatments.

+In Germany, two facilities are allowed to offer psilocybin to adults with treatment-resistant depression through a established compassionate use program prior to regulatory approval.

+In the Czech Republic, a law was passed allowing trained psychiatrists to provide psilocybin therapy under appropriate conditions, if supporting psychotherapy is provided.
+It can be provided for depression, PTSD, and substance use disorders.

+In Switzerland, since 2014 authorized physicians have been allowed to offer psilocybin treatment in limited psychiatric cases.

+In Jamaica, psychedelic retreats such as MycoMeditations provide psilocybin therapy as a result of psilocybin being legal, as Jamaica has never criminalized or banned the possession and use of psilocybin mushrooms.